jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Auth/kubectl-auth-can-i.md

 # kubectl auth can i

-Kubectl is used to determine if you user can or cannot do a certain action
+The `kubectl auth can-i` command is used to determine if a user can perform a certain action.

 ## Command